rsapping2/my-website/src/content/blog/networking-post-jobloss-101.md

 12. Recruiters
 - Recruiters can still be valuable, but not all are created equal.
 Their effectiveness depends on the industry, company size, and the current job market.
 With fewer open roles in 2025, outreach from recruiters may be less reliable than before, but building relationships with recruiters in your niche can still lead to great opportunities.
 - One of the easiest places to meet recruiters is on Linkedin.
 I personally find a lot of fake accounts as well, so do due diligence when reaching out.
 Before you reach out, try to first follow a recruiter.
-Then you can commoent on posts or interests, and eeventually connect with a message.
+Then you can comment on posts or interests, and eventually connect with a message.
 Ensure your message is customized based on a job they posted, a company you are interested in, and/or a shared connection or background.

+### How to reach out to someone
+- Once someone accepts your connection request on a platform (lets say Linkedin), don’t immediately jump into asking for a referral.
+Give it a little time to engage with them.
+Engage with their posts if they share any, or wait a few days and follow up with a thoughtful message.
+When you do reach out, be respectful, specific, and clear about your goal.

+- For new connections you could start by thanking them for the connection, and briefly introduce yourself and share why you’re reaching out.

+Example: “Hi [Name], thanks for connecting!
+I’ve been exploring opportunities in [field/role] and saw that [you work at / recruit for] [Company].
+I’m really interested in [specific team or position] and was wondering if you’d be open to sharing any tips on how to stand out during application process or interview?"

+- For people that you use to know
+This is for people you used to work with, went to school with or people you already know.
+Here you can be a little more direct.
+Its best to start to reach out by simply catching up.
+You should naturally get to the point of saying you are looking for new opportunities and ask them if they know of any openings.
+Based on their response, you can likely ask for a reference.

+Example: “Hey [Name], it’s been a while!
+How have you been?
+I saw you’re working at [Company] now, how is it there?”

+The key to reaching out is starting a genuine interaction with the person you message.
+Show real interest in their post, work, ect. and then, if it makes sense, ask for help or reference.
+It helps ease into the conversation and creates a sense of connection before making an ask.

 ### Bottom Line
 In today’s highly competitive and ever so shrinking job market, building and growing your professional network is essential to stand out and get a real shot at securing the opportunities you are aiming for.
 By establishing a strong presence on platforms like LinkedIn, engaging with communities, seeking thoughtful advice, and maintaining relationships, you create meaningful connections that can directly lead to new connections, introductions and opportunities.
 When you consistently engage by sharing your thoughts, joining conversations, and supporting others, you stay visible and build trust.
 Over time, this kind of genuine interaction can open doors and lead to real job opportunities.